Business/Career

 Insurance in Nigeria: What actually is Insurance?

 In principle, any property considered valuable can be insured.
-Your vehicles, houses, business goods, your body (or its parts) can be insured.
+Your vehicles, houses, business goods, even your body (or its parts) can be insured.

-Also Read- Top 10 State Universities in Nigeria 2023
+Also Read- Top 10 State Universities in Nigeria 2024

 Insurance Companies in Nigeria: Important Statistics